Resistance Band Upright Row: Muscle Worked, Benefits

 5. Pull the resistance band straight up towards your chin.

 6. Do not pull the band up any higher.
-Hold for a count of two
+Hold for a count of two.

 7. Slowly lower the resistance band back down to the starting position

-Tips
+Tips and Form

 • Bend slightly at the knees and stand with feet shoulder-width apart.

-• Don’t allow your back to arch as you pull the band up, don’t allow excess weight to dictate your body mechanics.
+• Don’t allow your back to arch as you pull the band up; don’t allow excess weight to dictate your body mechanics.

 • Keep your shoulders back, chest out, and body upright.

-• Please avoid pulling the band too high, as it can increase the likelihood of a shoulder impingement.
+• Please avoid pulling the band too high, as it can increase the likelihood of shoulder impingement.

 • Keep your wrists straight and avoid excessive bending or twisting.